department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

 - A Department of Defense (DoD) Identification Card—either a Common Access Card (CAC) or Uniformed Services ID Card, **or**
 - A state-issued ID (driver’s license) with a Veteran designation or a state-issued Veteran ID Card.
 All 50 states and the District of Columbia offer one of these options.

-If you already have one of these, you don’t need a VIC, but you can still apply for it if you’d like.
+If you already have one of these, you don’t need a Veteran ID Card, but you can still apply for it if you’d like.

 </div>
 </li>